ajpeng/Sample-Backend/README.md

 The web crawler **must be implemented using [Scrapy](https://scrapy.org/)**.
 A ready-to-go project template is provided.

 ## Case 2
 We have just signed a very important deal with one of the main retailers in Toronto: *Richart's Wholesale Club*.
-To improve the store's customer experience at Cornershop, our new partner has decided to send us periodical updates of their products, prices, and status.
+To improve the store's customer experience at Company XYZ, our new partner has decided to send us periodical updates of their products, prices, and status.
 To accomplish this, they'll share multiple CSV files containing all the information.

 You can find the latest version of these files in the `assets/` directory:
 - **PRODUCTS.csv**: Contains the product's basic information.